HITB-CyberWeek/proctf-2019/README.md

 * writeups with vulnerabilities and exploitation description for all services in folder [writeups/](https://github.com/HackerDom/proctf-2019/tree/master/writeups/)

 Also, we bring to you some of our internal infrastructure magic:
 * deploy scripts for virtual machines with services.
-Each service was hosted inside docker contrainer inside separate VirtualBox virtual machine.
+Each service was hosted inside docker container inside separate VirtualBox virtual machine.
 See [deploy/](https://github.com/HackerDom/proctf-2019/tree/master/deploy/)
 * switches configuration in [switches/](https://github.com/HackerDom/proctf-2019/tree/master/switches/)
 * checksystem configuration in [cs/](https://github.com/HackerDom/proctf-2019/tree/master/cs/)